 Average time of submission to initial decision in days 2013-2016 (updated: 4/Mar/2017): 45 days

 This includes all peer-reviewed submissions.
-For fast-tracked papers, we promise <3 weeks (21 days). (see also How to fast-track (expedite) a paper and what are the benefits?)
+For fast-tracked papers, we promise <3 weeks (21 days).
+Also see How to fast-track (expedite) a paper and what are the benefits?

 Average time of acceptance to publication in days 2013-2016 (updated: 4/Mar/2017): 35 days

-Note that this includes the time for payment and copyediting, thus it can be influenced by delays at the author side.
-For fast-tracked papers, we promise <30 days (see also How to fast-track (expedite) a paper and what are the benefits?)
+Note that this includes the time for payment and copyediting, thus it can be influenced by delays on the author side.
+For fast-tracked papers, we promise publication within 4 weeks (see also How to fast-track (expedite) a paper and what are the benefits?).

 Are you looking for a rapid decision because you wish to cite your ongoing or pilot work in a grant proposal?

-- make your paper available as Preprint (What are JMIR Preprints?).
+- Make your paper available as a Preprint (What are JMIR Preprints?).
 When you submit a paper to a JMIR journal, select "Open Peer-Review" as an option (What is open peer-review?).
-Your paper will then get a DOI and is immediately after submission citable as Preprint, which many grant agencies such as NIH or MRC now encourage.
+Your paper will then get a DOI and is immediately after submission citable as a Preprint, which many grant agencies such as NIH or MRC now encourage.